curioustorvald/TerranVirtualDisk/SpecOld_v1.0_prerelease.md

     <Actual Entry>

 ###  Entry Header
-    Int32       EntryID (random Integer).
+    Int32       Random Integer.
 This act as "jump" position for directory listing.
-                NOTE: Index 0 must be a root "Directory"; 0xFEFEFEFE is invalid (used as footer marker) Int32       EntryID of parent directory
-    Int8        Flag for file or directory or symlink (cannot be negative)
+                NOTE: Index 0 must be a root "Directory"; 0xFEFEFEFE is invalid (used as footer marker) Int8        Flag for file or directory or symlink (cannot be negative)
                 0x01: Normal file, 0x02: Directory list, 0x03: Symlink
     Uint8[256]  File name in UTF-8